 What Are Coronaviruses?

 Coronaviruses are a large family of viruses.
-Several known coronaviruses infect people and usually only cause mild respiratory disease, such as the common cold.
-However, at least two previously identified coronaviruses have caused severe disease — Severe Acute Respiratory Syndrome (SARS-CoV) coronavirus and Middle East Respiratory Syndrome (MERS-Cov) coronavirus.
+Coronaviruses that infect people usually only cause mild respiratory disease, such as the common cold.
+However, at least two other coronaviruses have caused severe disease: Severe Acute Respiratory Syndrome (SARS-CoV) coronavirus and Middle East Respiratory Syndrome (MERS-Cov) coronavirus.

 Symptoms of infection include fever, cough and difficulty breathing.
-The severity of symptoms from COVID-19 range from mild to severe.
-In some cases, severe illness has resulted in death.
+The severity of symptoms range from mild to severe.
+In some cases, patients have died after COVID-19 infection.

 What Should a Person Experiencing Symptoms Do?

-Seek medical care right away.
-Before you go to a doctor’s office or emergency room, call ahead and tell them about your recent travel and your symptoms.
+Seek medical care right away by calling your or your child’s primary care provider.
+Before you go to a doctor’s office or emergency room, call ahead and tell them about your recent travel or exposure and your symptoms.

 Avoid contact with others.